0exp/cybercore/dotfiles/alfred/README.md

 - `Dash` - jump to Dash's appropriated documentation from Alfred;
   - sample: `dash ruby2_keywords` - open `ruby2_keywords` documentation in Dash;

+## Dash Alfred (workflow)

+How to install:

+- open Dash and go to the settings
+- open Integration tab
+- double-click on Alfred icon
+- (installation starts :))

 ## Git Repos (workflow)